ActivisionGameScience/ags_conda_recipes/README.rst

 we will pick a package at random and demonstrate how we originally built it (from a recipe) and uploaded it to ``binstar``.

-Finally, we describe 3 projects that we have posted on github.
-These are examples of how to use ``conda`` to manage your own "in-house" codebase.
+Finally, we describe 3 example projects that we have posted on github.
+These are full-fledged examples of how to use ``conda`` to manage your own "in-house" packages and dependencies.

 The first is a C++ library that builds using ``cmake``.
-It is a library that depends on a third-party library.
+It is a library that depends on the third-party library ``c-blosc``.
 The second is a C++ application that depends on both.
-We see how ``conda`` handles the dependency management.
+We show how ``conda`` handles the dependency management.

 The third is a python module that wraps the in-house library, i.e. exposes a python API around a raw C binary.
-Again we manage the packaging with ``conda``.
+Again we manage the dependencies with ``conda``.

 First steps: install conda
 ==========================

-First, start from the most spartan machine that you can find.
-Really punish yourself.
+Before starting, find the most spartan machine possible.
+Really annoy yourself.
 I started with this barebones CentOS5 vagrant box:
 http://tag1consulting.com/files/centos-5.9-x86-64-minimal.box.